IBM/evote/docs/run-local.md

  This will instantiate the smart contract.
 You should see the contract under the *instantiated* tab on the left-hand side, as shown in the picture.
+Note: excuse the version number on the picture.

 <p align="center">
   <img src="instantiated.png">